-Currently there is a list of 270 medical conditions (including HIV/AIDS, cancer and strokes) and 25 chronic conditions (such as diabetes, asthma and high blood pressure) for which all medical schemes have to provide diagnostic and treatment cover.
+Currently, there is a list of 270 medical conditions (including HIV/AIDS, cancer and strokes) and 25 chronic conditions (such as diabetes, asthma and high blood pressure) for which all medical schemes have to provide diagnostic and treatment cover.

 These are medical costs that do not involve a stay in hospital.
 These include visits to your GP or treatment and medicine for colds and other common ailments.

 Note: Healthcare providers are not obliged to charge medical aid rates, and their fees can be higher than what your scheme will cover, so it’s worthwhile finding out what this difference will be before your consultation.
-In certain situations, medical schemes will waive the co-payment if you don’t have another treatment option, other treatments haven’t worked or it’s an emergency.
+In certain situations, medical schemes will waive the co-payment if you don’t have another treatment option, other treatments haven’t worked, or it’s an emergency.

-This refers to the prior consent in the form of a pre-authorisation number that you require from your medical aid if you are going into hospital for a scheduled or pre-arranged procedure.
+This refers to the prior consent in the form of a pre-authorisation number that you require from your medical aid if you are going into the hospital for a scheduled or pre-arranged procedure.

 In very simple terms, medical aids rely on healthy members to subsidise older and sicker members.
 Therefore your premiums are higher if you join a scheme at age 35 or older because you’re perceived as being a bigger risk.

-This is where your day-to-day medical expenses are paid out of that savings account, if you have one with your medical aid plan.
+This is where your day-to-day medical expenses are paid out of that savings account if you have one with your medical aid plan.